 Words and shots by Shelagh Maudsley-Deegan

-Imagine the conquest of a mountain hike, enjoying stunning views and excitedly snapping photos.
+Imagine the conquest of a mountain hike, enjoying stunning views, and excitedly snapping photos.
 You take in the sounds of nature and catch a glimpse of an ancient temple.
-Having a hard time imagining your kids tagging along for all this?
+Are you having a hard time imagining your kids tagging along for all this?
 It may require a little change of perspective, but it’s definitely possible.
 Just remember to plan, pack and play.

 We brainstormed a couple of options in each category and let the kids make the final decision.
 This approach whets kids’ appetites as they learn about possible destinations and gives them ownership over the trip.